soundpress/RulesOfNYC/docs/c44/index.rst

    (2) a fee of fifteen cents per square foot, or fraction thereof, but not less than one hundred dollars per structure, for work subject to a fee payable to the Department of Buildings pursuant to § 28-112.2 of the Administrative Code for new buildings that are one, two or three family dwellings.

 (b) Building alterations.
-A fee of ninety-five dollars for the first twenty-five thousand dollars, or fraction thereof, of the cost of the work and five dollars for each additional one thousand dollars, or fraction thereof, of cost over twenty-five thousand dollars for work subject to a fee payable to the Department of Buildings for alteration work, with the exception of work to install or alter service equipment or to install, alter or re- place oil-burning equipment, pursuant to § [§ 26-212(2)(a), 212(2)(b), 212(5)(a)(1) and 212(5)(a)(2)] 28-112.2 of the Administrative Code.
+A fee of ninety-five dollars for the first twenty-five thousand dollars, or fraction thereof, of the cost of the work and five dollars for each additional one thousand dollars, or fraction thereof, of cost over twenty-five thousand dollars for work subject to a fee payable to the Department of Buildings for alteration work, with the exception of work to install or alter service equipment or to install, alter or re- place oil-burning equipment, pursuant to § 28-112.2 of the Administrative Code.

 (c) Demolition and removal.
 A fee computed by multiplying the street frontage in feet by the number of stories of the building times one dollar, but not less than one hundred dollars, shall be paid for work subject to a fee payable to the Department of Buildings pursuant to § 28-112.2 of the Administrative Code.
 For corner lots, use the longer street frontage.